City of Moreland – a welcoming city for newly arrived migrants and refugees

 - builds relationships between settlement service providers

-- provides opportunity for service coordination in the multicultural sector
+- provides an opportunity for service coordination in the multicultural sector

 - discusses settlement issues and settlement planning updates, and